sefortescue/idiot/docs/about.md

 >"Wait so... are you the idiot in 'idiot!'?"

 That's the idea.
-We can think about my knowledge as a proportion, with an instantaneous constant of knowledge $c$ in the numerator, and all obtainable knowledge $x$ in the denomintor.
+We can think about my knowledge as a proportion, with an instantaneous constant of knowledge $c$ in the numerator, and all obtainable knowledge $x$ in the denominator, i.e.

 $$
 \begin{align}